 Gneeecey and Nicki arrive late to his GAS Broadcast Network—again.
 As usual, it’s his fault.
 As usual, he blames her.

-The “Shopping at Home with GAS” home shopping show airs on GAS-TV after lunch.
-Brown-nosing donkey-humanoid intern Stuart Pitt scurries about multitasking.
-An office shredder hangs from his necktie.
-He’s setting up show items—Digital Drapes that display the time, and a one-wheeled BlabbaFlabb exercise bike.
-There’s no seat, just a detachable chin rest with thick rubber bands dangling from pulleys.
-Stu warns a vexed Nicki that it’s not professional to be late for work, especially in the broadcast biz.
+“Shopping at Home with GAS” airs after lunch.
+Brown-nosing donkey-humanoid intern Stu Pitt scurries about setting up show items—Digital Drapes that display the time, and a one-wheeled BlabbaFlabb exercise bike.
 He brags that he’s transformed the room into an on-location studio, complete with wind, rain, and snow—all controlled by a red lever.

-Gneeecey blusters in, ordering Stu to come in tight with the camera at the end—he’ll be using the opening and closing display drapes to send someone a matter-of-life-and-death “Horse Code” message to one of the evil alien Markmen that's been intimidating him.
+Gneeecey orders Stu to come in tight with the camera at the end—he’ll use the opening and closing display drapes to send a life-and-death “Horse Code” message to one of the evil alien Markmen..

 Gneeecey pounds a fist on the table piled with drapes.
 It collapses.
 His flailing limbs become entangled in the display curtains.
 They open and close behind him, tumbling to the floor, along with Gneeecey.
 Arms and legs revolving, he screams.